ITU-BDSA23-GROUP27/Chirp/docs/report.md

 Pros:

-1. Simplicity: Setting up GitHub OAuth is very simple.
+1. **Simplicity**: Setting up GitHub OAuth is very simple.
 You only need to create a GitHub OAuth application and add the client id and client secret to the application.
 You don't need to set up a database or anything else.

-2. Documentation: GitHub provides clear and extensive documentation for OAuth and integrating it with ASP.NET Identity is also well documented.
+2. **Documentation**: GitHub provides clear and extensive documentation for OAuth and integrating it with ASP.NET Identity is also well documented.
 This makes it easy to set up and use.

-3. Community Support: Since GitHub OAuth is widely used, there is a lot of community support available.
+3. **Community Support**: Since GitHub OAuth is widely used, there is a lot of community support available.
 If you run into any problems, you can easily find a solution online.

 Cons:

-1. Limited to GitHub Users: The main limitation is that only users with GitHub accounts can use the application.
+1. **Limited to GitHub Users**: The main limitation is that only users with GitHub accounts can use the application.
 If your target audience includes users who don't use GitHub, this may be a drawback.

-2. Limited Features: GitHub OAuth only provides basic authentication features.
+2. **Limited Features**: GitHub OAuth only provides basic authentication features.
 If you need more advanced features, you will have to implement them yourself.

-3. Dependence on GitHub's Servers: Since GitHub OAuth depends on GitHub's servers, if GitHub's servers go down, your application will also go down.
+3. **Dependence on GitHub's Servers**: Since GitHub OAuth depends on GitHub's servers, if GitHub's servers go down, your application will also go down.

 ## Azure Active Directory B2C with Identity

 Pros:

-1. Identity Provider Flexibility: B2C supports many identity providers, including GitHub, Google, Facebook, Microsoft, etc. This means that users can use their existing accounts to log in to your application.
+1. **Identity Provider Flexibility**: B2C supports many identity providers, including GitHub, Google, Facebook, Microsoft, etc. This means that users can use their existing accounts to log in to your application.

-2. Customization and Branding: B2C allows you to customize the login page and add your own branding.
+2. **Customization and Branding**: B2C allows you to customize the login page and add your own branding.
 This allows you to create a consistent user experience across all your applications.

-3. Scalability and Enterprise Features: B2C is designed for enterprise applications, so it has many features that are useful for enterprise applications, such as multi-factor authentication, single sign-on, and more.
+3. **Scalability and Enterprise Features**: B2C is designed for enterprise applications, so it has many features that are useful for enterprise applications, such as multi-factor authentication, single sign-on, and more.

 Cons:

-1. Learning Curve: Setting up B2C might have a steeper learning curve, especially if you are not familiar with B2C.
+1. **Learning Curve**: Setting up B2C might have a steeper learning curve, especially if you are not familiar with B2C.
 However, once you learn how to use it, it is very easy to use.

-2. Complexity: The additional features and flexibility of B2C can introduce complexity, making the initial setup take more time compared to a simpler solution like GitHub OAuth.
+2. **Complexity**: The additional features and flexibility of B2C can introduce complexity, making the initial setup take more time compared to a simpler solution like GitHub OAuth.